 - Giant sized balloons (Ours were 36″)

-Instructions on ways to play with your Squishy Squashy Sensory Balloons:
+Instructions on ways to make and play with your Squishy Squashy Sensory Balloons:

 Now it is time to have fun!
 Here are some squishy squashy sensory balloon games that we have tried out:

 - Make a stepping “stone” path.
 Incorporate it into an obstacle course and have the kids step on the balloons.
 This activity really exercises the vestibular system (balance) as the body has to adjust as you step on different surfaces.

 - One child really wanted me to blow up the balloons, so I did.
 They ended up a funny shape.
 Blow up the squishy squashy sensory balloons (just a little or they may pop) and explore the sounds and feeling the balloons have.
 I had tied the balloons shut with rubber bands and string to make it easier to add and let out air.

 - Have the kids guess what is inside by feeling the balloons.

 - Use the heavier balloons (the cornmeal balloon is the heaviest one that I made) and use them as lap fidgets when you want an active child to sit still.

 - Have the kids try balancing the squishy squashy sensory balloons on their heads.

 Those are some of the ways that we have played with the squishy squashy sensory balloons.
 I am going to try them out with more kids and I am sure that we will find new ways to play with them.
 I was kind of surprised by how great these sensory balloons feel and how fun they are to play with.
 They have been one of my more popular toys with the younger set.